Car Wax Ratings: What is the Best Car Wax?

 Car Wax Ratings of Most Popular Brands

 The Best Car Wax isn’t always the most expensive.
-Are there a lot of good car waxes on the market?
-There certainly are, but what’s best for some may not be best for all.
+While there a lot of good car waxes on the market, what’s best for some may not be best for all.
+Different cars, metals, paint and surfaces react differently to different brands of wax.
 On the other hand, there may be one really great car wax out there that we could all agree to know and love, if we only knew about it.
 So, what is the best car wax?
 As someone who likes keeping my 1997 Silver, 540i BMW looking its best, I decided it would be interesting to find out what other people are saying about car waxes.
-Is there a best car wax?
-Is there truly a favorite out there that does the best job whether you’ve got an old 1967 Buick, a 1997 BMW or a 2010 Subaru Tribeca.
-What is the Best Car Wax for everybody?
+Is there a favorite for everyone?
+Is there truly one out there that does the best job whether you’ve got an old 1967 Buick, a 1997 BMW or a 2010 Subaru Tribeca.
+What is the overall wax for everybody?
 Before I get to the car wax ratings, it helps to get familiar with some of the various types and brands.

-In no particular order, these are the three brands of car wax you’re most likely to recognize:
+In no particular order, these are the three brands you’re most likely to recognize:

 - Turtle Wax